 Parents say the darndest things.
 Domestic violence and incest are more common than you think.
 There are so many Complex Trauma survivors are among us.
 Sometimes, I can't fall asleep for hours, as I contemplate how cruel people can be to their kids.
 So many lives have been trampled on, traumatizing bodies, minds, and relationships for decades of painful times.

 2 of the most valuable things therapists can offer clients are support and hope.
-People's resilience and post-traumatic growth is so impressive, despite profound violations of trust and safety, often by people closest to them.
+People's resilience and post-traumatic growth are so impressive, despite profound violations of trust and safety, often by people closest to them.
 Recovery from trauma is so rewarding to help, especially as clients gradually make sense of their experiences and reclaim their identities, self-worth, and preferences.

 2. Codependents’ dream job

 The social work field was started by privileged white women, and grounded the roots of the "white savior" complex.
-For anyone who finds themselves pulled into solving other people's problems, therapy may be the dream job for you; I say that jokingly!
+For anyone who finds themselves pulled into solving other people's problems, therapy may be the dream job for you!
+(I say that jokingly)